What is a noun?

 Gender of Nouns

-The noun which denote males are said to be in the masculine gender; those denoting females are in the feminine gender.
+The noun which denotes males are said to be in the masculine gender; those denoting females are in the feminine gender.

 Feminine: girl, woman, hen, mother, queen.